Teaching License Programs

 - Teaching English to Speakers of Other Languages (TESOL) Education

-An endorsement from The Ohio State University is a supplemental credential that can be added to your existing Ohio teaching license and increase your marketability as an educator.
-It gives you the flexibility to teach additional subjects and/or grade levels than a standard teaching license.
+An endorsement from The Ohio State University is a supplemental credential that can be added to your existing Ohio teaching license.
+It gives you the flexibility to teach additional subjects and/or grade levels and increase your marketability as an educator.
 Each program adheres to the Ohio Department of Education's endorsement standards.

 We have developed these programs to have flexibility to fit around your schedule, so earning an endorsement is a convenient and smooth process.